Skip to main content

 Splunk On-Call

-Note: Splunk and PagerDuty only support 3 statuses (Triggered, Acknowledged and Resolved), and that once a PagerDuty/Splunk Incident is resolved, it can not be changed (unlike an Incident type in Jira).
+Note: These paging systems only support 3 statuses (Triggered, Acknowledged and Resolved), and that once an Incident is resolved, it can not be changed (unlike an Incident type in Jira).
+Opsgenie supports "unacknowledging" an alert, however Phoenix Incidents does not allow this, so this change will be ignored.

 How to Configure